leggedrobotics/icp_localization/README.md

 ## Usage

 This package is based on the `libpointmatcher` package which has an extensive [documentation](https://libpointmatcher.readthedocs.io/en/latest/).
+This package uses the ICP implementation from libpointmatcher.
+We provide ROS wrappers and use either odometry or IMU measurements to calculate initial guesses for the pointcloud alignment.

 You can launch the program with: `roslaunch icp_localization icp_node.launch`.
 The `pcd_filepath` parameter in the launch file should point to the location where you stored your refrence map (pointcloud) in the `.pcd` format.